XinshengZhu/CTFs/README.md

 # CTFs: always pwn and rev, sometimes crypto
-A repository that contains solver scripts and writeups for CTFs.
+A repository that contains solver scripts and writeups for CTF competitions.

 **_I am currently playing as 4n74r3s with NYUSEC!!!_**